neoyipeng2018/turbo-potato/README.md

 Experiment to learn and practise some git/nbdev, and also just to spill some words to make some memories on paper.
 Unpolished posts about my career, books, films, philosophy, ideas.

 For better written stuff about ML, check out my linkedin posts or medium articles - I put a lot of effort in those.
-Here, I'm just turbo potato rambling along :)
+Here, I'm just turbo potato (auto suggested name by github) rambling along :)

 _powered by [fastpages](https://github.com/fastai/fastpages)_